 Prelos schemes with AdvanTex treatment plants are resilient to fluctuating loads, making them ideal in communities with transient workforces and seasonal population peaks.

+Unlike developments that can have multiple types of on-site systems with varying performance, our community systems take the burden of responsibility for maintenance, effluent quality, including nutrient/pathogen reduction away from individual homeowners.
 They produce consistently high-quality treated effluent for effective reuse and land irrigation, with low operating costs and maintenance requirements.
 They are visually unobtrusive, very quiet and provide a low whole-of-life cost while meeting regulatory requirements and public health needs.

 Our technology for community treatment plants